Leibniz-HBI/spiderexpress/README.md

 ### start

-This command starts a `ponyexpress` job with the given configuration file.
+This command starts a `spiderexpress` job with the given configuration file.

 ```bash
 Usage: spiderexpress start [OPTIONS] CONFIG